Create a relative date slicer or filter in Power BI: 2 Easy Steps

 Conclusion

-In this article, you learned about Power BI Date Slicer or Filter and why it helps business users to easily filter through data.
+In this article, you learned about Power BI Date Slicer or Filter and why it helps business users filter through data easily.
 Also, you read how to create Power BI Date Slicer or Filter.
 Relative date range filters make the reports flexible and allow easy access to data.
 Power BI is a widely used BI tool among companies.

 Companies need to analyze their business data stored in multiple data sources.
 The data needs to be loaded to the Data Warehouse to get a holistic view of the data.
-Hevo Data is a No-code Data Pipeline solution that helps to transfer data from 100+ data sources such as Power BI to desired Data Warehouse.
-It fully automates the process of transforming and transferring data to a destination without writing a single line of code.
+Hevo is the only real-time ELT No-code Data Pipeline platform that cost-effectively automates data pipelines that are flexible to your needs.
+With integration with 150+ Data Sources (60+ free sources), we help you not only export data from sources & load data to the destinations but also transform & enrich your data, & make it analysis-ready.